Glazed Lemon Blueberry Scones

 Too much flour and not enough sugar is the main reason why muffins can turn out dry and dense.
 It is important to have the right proportions of liquid to dry ingredients in a muffin recipe.
 A lower and slower baking process will also dry them out so follow the baking instructions carefully.
 Do not over-mix, I repeat... do not over-mix!

-What can I use as a substitute for yogurt?
+What can I use as a substitute for lemon curd?

 Can I use frozen blueberries for lemon blueberry scones?